M. Provisions, Contingent Liabilities & Contingent Assets

 15.1 Terms of Repayments

-a) Term Loan facilities from banks are secured by first pari-passu charge on the entire fixed assets (both present & future) and Second pari-passu charge on the entire current assets (both present & future) of the company's manufacturing facilities situated at Jamgaon, Raigarh in the state of Chhattisgarh.
-Personal guarantee of Puranmal Agrawal, Suresh Kumar Agrawal, Manish Agrawal and Saket Agrawal is given alongwith corporate guarantee of M/s Ilex Pvt Ltd. Corporate Guarantee is restricted to the extent of shares pledged of the promoter group companies.
+a) Term Loan facilities from banks are secured by first pari-passu charge on the entire fixed assets (both present & future) and Second pari-passu charge on the entire current assets (both present & future) of the Company.
+Personal guarantee of Puranmal Agrawal, Suresh Kumar Agrawal, Manish Agrawal and Saket Agrawal is given alongwith corporate guarantee of a group company.
+Corporate Guarantee is restricted to the extent of shares pledged of the promoter group company.
 The interest rate on the domestic long term borrowings are of 2.90% above 6 months MCLR.
 The Term Loan facilitated from the bank is repayable in 30 Quarterly Instalments from December 2017.
 Last instalment due in September 2025.

-c) Pursuant to the scheme for restructuring of loan as approved by the Overseeing Committee (OC) of Reserve Bank of India and agreement dated 24.01.2018 , the Promoter / Promoters' group has transferred 12,85,78,044 equity shares, at H 10/- per equity share of H 12857.80 lakhs, to JLF lenders, as a part payment of unsustainable debt and the same is treated as unsecured loan and shall always be subordinated to the existing senior debt of the borrower.
+In addition to the above, the Promoter / Promoters’ group had transferred 12,85,78,044 equity shares, at H 10/- per equity share of H 12,857.80 lakhs, to the lenders, as a part payment of unsustainable debt and the same was treated as unsecured loan.

 This section gives an overview of the significance of financial instruments for the Company and provides additional information on balance sheet items that contain financial instruments.
-The details of significant accounting policies, including the criteria for recognition, the basis of measurement and the basis on which income and expenses are recognised in respect of each class of financial asset, financial liability and equity instrument are disclosed in Note 1 (g) to the financial statements.
+The details of significant accounting policies, including the criteria for recognition, the basis of measurement and the basis on which income and expenses are recognised in respect of each class of financial asset, financial liability and equity instrument are disclosed in Note F.1 & F.2 to the financial statements.

 ii) Fair values hierarchy